Remark as delivered on Oct. 27, 2017 at the Mondavi Center for the Performing Arts for Chancellor May's Investiture

 Increasingly, UC Davis propels social mobility across California and the nation, graduating large numbers of students from historically disadvantaged backgrounds, such as families with no previous college degrees.

-My goal is to make us one of the handful of universities that’s on the tip of the tongue when you talk about the nation’s great public research universities.
-We are not far from that now.
+My goal is to make us one of the handful of universities that’s on the tip of the tongue when you talk about the nation’s great public research universities – and we’re not far from that now.

-Davis is on the map, but not necessarily the map that resides in the minds of most outsiders.
-A lot of people outside of academia — particularly those east of the Rockies — simply don’t have a notion about UC Davis or even where we are located.
+Davis is on the map, but not necessarily the map that resides in the minds of some outsiders.
+A lot of people outside of academia — particularly those east of the Rockies — simply don’t really have a notion about UC Davis or even where we are located.

 “Davis, is that the one near Disneyland?”
 Uh…no.